Mikrodidakt/bakery/documentation/build-config.md

 ### conditional

-Create a symbolic link in the $#[ARTIFACTS_DIR] directory named 'link.txt' pointing to 'test/file.txt' if the 'condition' is true.
+Create a symbolic link in the 'ARTIFACTS_DIR' directory named 'link.txt' pointing to 'test/file.txt' if the 'condition' is true.

 ```json
   "artifacts": [